-elf-reproduction is the main feature distinguishing alive systems from lifeless.
+elf-reproduction is the main feature distinguishing living systems from the inanimate.
 It is typical on all levels of life organization: from molecules up to populations and communities of organisms.
 It can be considered as the "basic essence of a life".

-At the level of organisms self-reproduction-duplication-shows vast variety of forms; from simple cell fission at bacteria and others monocelled, up to extremely different and complex forms of sexual duplication at the high plants and animals.
-The dioecious way of reproduction occupies an important place among them, because it is used by all evolutionary progressive forms of animals and plants.
-It is known, that during evolution dioecious way of reproduction appeared repeatedly at species that are very distant from each other, independently and convergently.
-It allows to think, that underneath dioecious way of reproduction there is a certain fundamental, evolutionary "logic".
+On the level of organism self-reproduction-duplication-shows a vast variety of forms; from simple cell fission at the level of bacteria and other monocelled organisms, up to extremely different and complex forms of sexual duplication at the level of high plants and animals.
+The dioecious form of reproduction occupies an important place among them, because it is used by all evolutionary progressive forms of animals and plants.
+It is known, that during the evolution dioecious type of reproduction appeared repeatedly in species that are very distant from each other, independently and convergently.
+It allows one to think, that underneath dioecious type of reproduction there is a certain fundamental, evolutionary "logic".

-Existing theories however aren't capable to explain neither an evolutionary origin of dioecious reproduction, nor its selective advantages compare to other ways, for example hermaphrodite one.
+Existing theories however aren't capable of explaining either an evolutionary origin of dioecious reproduction, or its selective advantages as compared to other types, for example the hermaphrodite one.

 Over the last 150 years, the issue of sex has continued to be the central problem of evolutionary biology.
 It was dealt with by eminent biologists of the XIX-XX century, such as Darwin, Walles, Weismann, Goldshmidt, Fisher, and Müller.
 Despite this, present-day leading figures continue to write about the "crisis" in evolutionary biology concerning the issue of sex.
 During the last quarter-century, the problem of sex has enjoyed another period of renaissance.
 A dozen books have been published, the titles of which contain two words: "Sex" and "Evolution" (Williams, 1975; Maynard Smith, 1978; Bell, 1982; Bull, 1983; Karlin and Lessard, 1986; Hoekstra, 1987; Michod and Levin, 1988; Dawley and Bogart, 1989; Harvey et al., 1991; Mooney, 1992).
-The first of these begins with the phrase formulating that the "...prevalence of sexual reproduction in higher plants and animals is incompatible with modern evolutionary theory..."
+The first of these begins with the statement that the "...prevalence of sexual reproduction in higher plants and animals is incompatible with modern evolutionary theory..."
 In the second, we read: "We do not have a satisfactory explanation as to how sex has emerged and how it is maintained."
-In the third monograph dealing with sex evolution and genetics, the author states that "... sex is the main challenge to the modern evolutionary theory.....
-Queen of problems.....
+In the third monograph dealing with sex evolution and genetics, the author states that "... sex is the main challenge to the modern evolutionary theory....
+Queen of problems....
 Intuitions of Darwin and Mendel, which have resolved so many riddles, were unable to cope with the central riddle of sexual reproduction."
 Another leading figure on the problem of sex writes: "It is rather surprising, but scientists cannot satisfactorily explain, why sex exists."
 (Crews, 1994).
 Many articles and reviews dealing with this issue have been published.
-During the last few years, at least two leading genetic journals have dedicated special issues to this problem (Heredity, 1993, vol.84(5), pp. 321-424; Developmental Genetics, 1994, vol.15(3), pp.201-312).
+During the last few years, at least two leading genetic journals have dedicated special issues to this problem (Heredity, 1993, vol. 84(5), pp. 321-424; Developmental Genetics, 1994, vol. 15(3), pp. 201-312).
 All this provides evidence that the problem of sex, a central problem of evolutionary biology and genetics, still remains unsolved.
-The main question; that is, what the need for sex is and what adaptive significance it has, remains so far without an answer (see Crow, 1994).
+The main question why do we need sex and what its adaptive significance, remains so far without an answer (see Crow, 1994).